brown2020/spacesappai/README.md

 <summary><strong>Liveblocks authentication fails</strong></summary>

 1. Check that `LIVEBLOCKS_PRIVATE_KEY` is set correctly
-2. Verify Clerk session claims include email
+2. Verify you are signed in (Header should show your avatar + “Sign Out”)
 3. Check the auth endpoint logs at `/api/auth-endpoint`

 </details>